Yes. All I can tell you is – yes, this is the simplest and tastiest thing you will bake this month.

 - fresh filo pastry, thawed

-- 1/2 stick of butter, at room temperature
+- half a stick of butter, at room temperature

-- 4 large apples (I used a mix of varieties)
+- 4 large apples (I used a mix of varieties, but tarter is better)

 Filo is great for this because you can tuck in it around the apples, so proceed to do that with most of the pastry until you reach the top.
 End on the last few layers being more flat as your cake “base” once you flip it over when it is done.